rsulli55/FM2GP-2025/readings.md

 #### Spoils of the Egyptians: Lecture 2 Part 1

-* 📑 FM2GP Chapter 7 - Deriving a Generic Algorithm0
+* 📑 FM2GP Chapter 7 - Deriving a Generic Algorithm